-Day School educators will join together to form a cohort committed to building more inclusive communities in their schools.
-Together, they will participate in a series of trainings and receive individualized coaching as they develop foundational grounding in the philosophy of inclusion, common language, and practical strategies to implement educational programming in their schools that develops an inclusive mindset and appreciation of individual differences among all students.
+Shiluv: Gateways’ Peer Disability Education Program brings together Jewish day school educators to form a cohort committed to building more inclusive communities in their schools.
+Members of the cohort will participate in a series of trainings and receive individualized coaching as they develop foundations in the philosophy, language, and strategies of inclusion.
+This training will empower them to implement educational programming in their schools that develops an inclusive mindset and appreciation of individual differences among all students.
 Participation in the fellowship will include access to the full library of Gateways’ peer disability education resources, listed below.

-Program will kick off in the fall with an in-person summit and will continue with monthly zoom meetings on topics such as mental models of disability, ableism, and building common language, grounded in Jewish text and values.
+Shiluv will kick off in the fall with an in-person summit and will continue with monthly Zoom meetings on topics such as mental models of disability, ableism, and building common language, grounded in Jewish text and values.
 Additionally, Gateways will conduct site-visits at the schools to support participants in the implementation of the Shiluv curriculum and provide coaching and feedback.
-Fellowship will wrap up at the end of the school year with an in-person closing program.
+The fellowship will wrap up at the end of the school year with an in-person closing program.

 As a result of participating in this fellowship program and associated peer disability programming, participating schools will be recognized as Shiluv-certified, exemplifying a commitment to teaching students to embody an inclusive mindset, grounded in Jewish values, that embraces and respects individual differences and disability.